PacktPublishing/D3.js-Quick-Start-Guide/FORCE_DIRECTED_GRAPH.md

     });
 ```

 - The `d3.forceLink` function takes the array of links.
-It then uses the `source` and `target` attributes of each link data object to connect the nodes via their `.name` properties (as specified in the return value)
+It then uses the `source` and `target` attributes of each link data object to connect the nodes via their `.name` properties (as specified in the return value of the function we just wrote)
 - You can tack on `.distance()` to specify how long the links are visually between each node

 Finally, our graph looks like this: